 The revenue loss can also come from discount or sales, for example.
 Monitoring on a daily basis which promotions are getting “too” popular can help you stop it before it generates more revenue loss than revenue growth was supposed to create.

-Weekly Financial Report Examples and KPIs
+2. Weekly Financial Report Examples And KPIs

-These reports can help your business monitor all your short-term financial activities in weekly increments.
+A weekly financial report serves to help your business monitor all your short-term financial activities in weekly increments.
 It should be created and reviewed each week and provides a comprehensive look at the short-term performance of your business.

-Operating Cash Receipts, Disbursements, Balance
+a) Operating Cash Receipts, Disbursements, Balance

 Part of a business’s budgeting process may include cash receipts and disbursements, which uses actual data for cash collection to design a budget, or create income statements, for example.
-Weekly financial reports can help companies gain insights from accurate reporting based on using cash receipts and disbursements.
+Weekly reports can help companies gain insights from accurate reporting based on using cash receipts and disbursements.
 Metrics and KPIs can include:

 Cash Flow Report: indicates the changes in cash versus its fixed counterparts, such as exactly where cash is used or generated during the week.